How Women's World Cup quarter-finalists shape up

 World Cup 2023 top scorer: Hinata Miyazawa (five goals)

-Japan won the Women's World Cup in 2011 and went close to replicating that four years later, but ultimately finished as runners-up.
+Japan won the Women's World Cup in 2011 and went close to replicating that four years later, but finished as runners-up.

-At the last World Cup they went out in the last 16 having managed to win just one of their four games but they are a team in form, with a 100% record so far at this tournament.
+At the last World Cup, they went out in the last 16 but they are a team in form, with a 100% record so far at this tournament.

 They have scored 14 goals, conceding just one, and in and Hinata Miyazawa they possess the World Cup's leading scorer.
 On their showing so far, they are going to take some stopping.

-Eniola Aluko, former England forward on ITV1: "These Japan players are at the height of their confidence - the chemistry, the flow, the timing.
+Eniola Aluko, former England forward, on ITV1: "These Japan players are at the height of their confidence - the chemistry, the flow, the timing.
 They are really looking like an unbeatable team - how do you stop them now?"

 Netherlands